 - For stuffing, leave the cornbread to dry for 24 hours so that it’s crunchy on top and soft at the bottom.

-Sausage, cranberry, and cornbread stuffing is a Thanksgiving or fall delight, with the sweetness of the cornbread, the richness of the sausage, and the bright, festive red of cranberries.
+Sausage, cranberry, and cornbread stuffing is a Thanksgiving or fall delight, with the cornbread's sweetness, the sausage's richness, and the bright, festive red of cranberries.

 A step up from the usual cornbread stuffing will brighten up any event.
 Be prepared for guests to beg for seconds and ask for the recipe.